google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 IANA is asked to accept requests from log operators to update their contact details in this registry.

+Since log operators can choose to not use this registry (see {{log_id}}), it is not expected to be a global directory of all logs.

 # Security Considerations

 With CAs, logs, and servers performing the actions described here, TLS clients